iterative/dvc.org/static/docs/use-cases/data-registry.md

 The advantages of using a data registry are:

-- Tracked files can be safely stored in a **centralized** remote location, with the ability to create any amount of distributed copies on other remote storage.
+- Tracked data is stored in a **centralized** remote location, with the ability to create distributed copies on other remotes.
-- Several projects can **share** the same files, trusting that everyone is using the same data versions.
+- Several projects can **share** the same files, guaranteeing that everyone has access to the same data versions.
 - Projects that import data from the registry don't need to push these large files to their own [remotes](/doc/command-reference/remote), **saving space** on storage – they may not even need a remote at all, using only their local
   <abbr>cache</abbr>.
-- It may be easier to manage **access control** for remote storage configured in a single data registry project.
+- Its easier to manage **access control** for remote storage configured in a single data registry project.
 A possible setup would use a read-only remote, so other projects can't affect each other accidentally.

 A possible risk of shared data registries is that, if the source project or its